 Quoits also called ring toss is another classic game that survived the ages.
 It simply involved tossing a ring over a peg.
 Loved by adults and children alike this was a great outdoor game for Victorians.

-Toy theaters were a great interactive toy for children.
-In Rich families elaborate toy theaters were made from wood and fabrics.
+Toy theatres were a great interactive toy for children.
+In Rich families elaborate toy theatres were made from wood and fabrics.